NVIDIA Corporation

 Tenant Security Deposit Dispute:

-The services of an attorney to assist the Member as a tenant in recovering a security deposit from the residential landlord for the primary residence; reviewing the lease and other relevant documents; and preparing a demand letter to the landlord for the return of the deposit.
+The services of an attorney to assist the Member as a tenant in recovering a security deposit from the residential landlord for the Primary Residence; reviewing the lease and other relevant documents; and preparing a demand letter to the landlord for the return of the deposit.
 This benefit covers preparation for prosecuting a small claims action; helping prepare documents; advising on evidence, documentation and witnesses; and preparing the Member for the small claims trial.
 The service does not include the attorney’s attendance or representation at the small claims trial, collection activities after a judgment or any services relating to post-judgment actions.

 Landlord Dispute with Tenant: